 These anti-slip tapes are way better than regular duct tape and are made for preventing any slipping issues.
 Opt for a quality anti-slip tape like those from 3M.
 They provide good results and do not spoil the surface if you want to remove the tape.
 The cheap anti-slip can leave marks if you remove the tape.

 All you need to do is go to your nearest art and craft store and buy some velcro strips.

 Stick them strategically on the corners and sides of the mattress.
 Putting on the sides makes it easy to accurately align the hook (rough) and loop (soft) of the velcro strips.

-If the hook and loop don’t attach properly than the mattress won’t hold on and may slide.
-Again the quality of velcro strip is of prime importance to keep your mattress glued to the bed.
+If the hook and loop don't attach properly then the mattress won't hold on and may slide.
+Again the quality of the velcro strip is of prime importance to keep your mattress glued to the bed.

 For bigger sizes like king and California king, you may need to put additional velcro strips on the slats of the frame.
 A little bit of an experiment on the number of strips will get you going.

 Clean Your Mattress

 Regular cleaning of the mattress is essential for your sleep hygiene.
 Make sure you vacuum your mattress from both sides to keep it dust and debris free.
 The bed frame and box spring tend to accumulate dust and reduce friction, leading to mattress sliding.